The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 1

 The loss is non-recoverable or slow-recovering.
-Not delayed revenue that bounces back in a quarter, but production capacity lost for months or permanently.
+Production capacity gone for months or permanently, where revenue doesn't come back on its own.
 A facility destruction at a single-site manufacturer.
 A permanent export restriction removing a material source.
 A supplier failure with no alternative source.
 Speed of payout matters because the loss doesn't resolve itself.

 2

 The trigger is tied to indisputable public data.
 SEC 8-K filings create a legally mandated, timestamped record when a public company experiences a material disruption.
 Most major semiconductor equipment suppliers are publicly traded, so these obligations apply across the critical nodes of the supply chain.
 SEC filings, seismic data, and official government declarations are all public, objective, and legally reliable.
-This is not the oracle risk problem.
-This is legal disclosure.
+Unlike a weather station that can be gamed or go offline, these are legally mandated disclosures with real consequences for inaccuracy.

 3